keystonejs/keystone/.changeset/loud-fans-vanish.md

 '@keystonejs/demo-project-blog': patch
 ---

-fix startup issue on Windows
+Fixed a startup issue on Windows.